skeezicsb/PERQdisk/PERQdisk/ReadMe.txt

 reading that. :-)  Yeah, I know it ain't pretty, but it works.

-Given the basic assumption that this utility won't find much use beyond my own needs for building and extracting floppy sets or working through the curation process of hundreds of archived disk images, I haven't thought much about making the UI more accessible.
-Originally the idea of having the Perl tools mimic the POS syntax was for my own amusement, plus it enhanced the ability to use existing POS floppy command files (which saved a TON of typing).
+Given the basic assumption that this utility won't find much use beyond my own needs for building and extracting floppy sets or curating hundreds of archived disk images, I haven't thought much about making the UI more accessible.
+The idea of making the Perl tools mimic the POS syntax was for my own amusement, plus it enhanced the ability to use existing POS floppy command files (which saved a TON of typing).
 But I'm releasing it in case somebody out there finds this useful or at least mildly entertaining.
 It does contain quite a bit of interesting and highly esoteric PERQ filesystem and RT-11 floppy volume hackery for those who are drawn to such intensely nerdy subjects.

-If you do find bugs or have questions or want to send feedback, cash, or lucrative development offers I'd be delighted to hear from you.
+If you find bugs, have questions or want to send feedback, cash, or lucrative development offers I'd be delighted to hear from you.

 Revision History:

-v1.0 - ?? : first public release
-v0.9 - 11/11/2022 : rewrite to incorporate tons of new functionality
+v0.9 - 11/27/2022 : rewrite to incorporate tons of new functionality
 v0.2 - 1/18/2022 : updated to use PERQmedia for all file loading!
 v0.1 - 12/20/2009 : updated for new hard disk image format
 v0.0 - 8/19/2006 : original release